 I appeal to you brothers and sisters that you agree with one another and that there be no divisions amongst you.

-When I came to you, I did not set about forming my own party, ("baptising") but rather preached the gospel.
-I know you criticise my gospel because of its simplicity, ("weak") and indeed, it is simple.
+When I came to you, I did not set about forming my own party, ("baptizing") but rather preached the gospel.
+I know you criticize my gospel because of its simplicity, ("weak") and indeed, it is simple.
 Yet, the gospel I preach contains great depths of wisdom which the Spirit reveals to many.
 Yet, while I was with you I only gave you the simple basis ("milk") because you were fleshly, but it was a valid basis and those who intend to build on it, must be careful how they build.
-Therefore, you should regard me ("us" ie. the apostolic witness) as a faithful servant of Christ and not judge me.
+Therefore, you should regard me ("us" ie., the apostolic witness) as a faithful servant of Christ and not judge me.

 You, the Apollos group, regard yourselves as distinct from your other brethren, yet you are no different.
 It is true you have spiritual gifts, yet these are gifts from God.
 Therefore why do you boast.
-You think you are so great and yet here we are, the true apostles, facing trials and tribulations each day.
+You think you are so great and yet here we are, the true apostles, facing trials and tribulations every day.

 What I have said to you is as a father, and I am your father because I founded you in the gospel.